-Fortnite eDPI calculator: Since Fortnite requires precise aim for shooting and building, the pros recommend a low range eDPI. percent to decimal converter can help..
+Fortnite eDPI calculator: Since Fortnite requires precise aim for shooting and building, the pros recommend a low range eDPI..
 To use this calculator as a Fortnite eDPI calculator, you will want to aim in this eDPI scale.
 Fortnite defines its sensitivity in %, so remember to specify this setting in the calculator.
-And, in case you want to know how this compares to the decimal sensitivity in other games, this

 CS:GO eDPI calculator: To guarantee a precise aim and avoid spray, most CS:GO pros prefer an eDPI lower than casual gamers.
 Still, CS:GO requires, compared to its competitors, a very high real mouse sensitivity., although .
 This range is preferable to use this tool as a CS:GO eDPI calculator.

 Valorant eDPI calculator: For this FPS with a low time to kill, precision is even more critical.
 You can not afford to miss too many shots if you can be defeated by a single bullet.
 This fact means that a lower eDPI to guarantee perfect aim is better..
 If you plan to use this tool as a Valorant eDPI calculator, keep those values in mind.

 How to use the eDPI calculator?

 Let's assume you want to set the same eDPI value as your friend.
 Here is how to use the eDPI calculator: